Quantum Simulation of Two-Dimensional $\mathrm{U(1)}$ Gauge Theory in Rydberg and Rydberg-Dressed Atom Arrays

-A direct consequence of the $\mathrm{U(1)}$ gauge structure is the emergence of topological sectors, which can be defined as follows~\cite{qdm_honey}.
-For the two cuts $\mathscr C_x$ and $\mathscr C_y$ throughout the lattice (illustrated in Fig.~\ref{fig_1}\textbf{d}\textit{iv}), the corresponding electric fluxes that penetrates through the cuts are conserved quantities upon local fluctuations.
+A direct consequence of the $\mathrm{U}(1)$ gauge structure is the emergence of topological sectors, which can be defined as follows~\cite{qdm_honey}.
+For the two cuts $\mathscr C_x$ and $\mathscr C_y$ throughout the lattice (illustrated in Fig.~\ref{fig_1}\textbf{d},\textit{iv}), the corresponding electric fluxes that penetrate through these cuts are conserved quantities upon local fluctuations.
 Therefore, the low-energy Hilbert space can be divided into different topological sectors labeled by such fluxes $(F_x,F_y)$.
 For the ground states, one of the fluxes is zero.
-Without losing of generality, we set $F_y=0$ and use the flux density $f\equiv F_x/L_x$ to label topological sectors.
+Without loss of generality, we set $F_y=0$ and use the flux density $f\equiv F_x/L_x$ to label topological sectors.

-The emergent $\mathrm{U(1)}$ gauge structure in the large $U_1$ limit is robust against local perturbations such as $U_2$, $U_3$ and $\Omega$.
+The emergent $\mathrm{U}(1)$ gauge structure in the large $U_1$ limit is robust against local perturbations such as $U_2$, $U_3$, and $\Omega$.
 As illustrated in Fig.~\ref{fig_1}\textbf{a}, various density orders at different topological sectors are stabilized as the ground states in the phase diagram.
-These density wave orders can be also characterized by the ordering wave vectors in the Rydberg structural factor:
+These density wave orders can be also characterized by the ordering wave vectors in the Rydberg structure factor: